 8. Cornflower blue (PANTONE 312)

-Cornflower blue is divine color.
-It can be used in websites, especially for shopping and retail ones, because it induces trust and confidence of the customers.
+Cornflower blue is a divine color.
+It can be used on websites, especially for shopping and retail ones, because it induces trust and confidence in the customers.
 Cornflower blue can be used along with colors like lime green and bone white to form a beautiful color palette.

 9. Bluebonnet Blue (PANTONE 2685)